Need to talk? Call 1800 882 436.

 • Cystic fibrosis (CF) is a disease that mostly affects your lungs and digestive system.

-• CF is caused by a mutation (change) in a gene which is inherited (passed on) from your parents.
+• CF is caused by a mutation (change) in a gene which is passed on from parents to children.

 What is cystic fibrosis?

-Cystic fibrosis (CF) is a genetic disease that mostly affects your lungs and digestive system.
-It results from a change in a particular gene.
+Cystic fibrosis (CF) is a genetic disease that affects many body systems, including your lungs and digestive system.
+It results from a change (mutation) in a particular gene.

-CF causes you to get a lot of very thick and sticky mucus in your:
+CF causes you to have very thick and sticky mucus in your:

 This causes problems with: